 Frequently Asked Questions

-Here are some of the frequently asked questions we get asked at Protek self build insurance.
-If you have a question that’s not answered here, we would love to hear from you.
+We answer some frequently asked questions relative to Self-Build insurance that we get asked about regularly.
+If you have a question that’s not answered here, please call us on 0333 456 8030 as we would love to hear from you.

 Is Site Insurance or a 10 Year structural warranty a legal requirement?

-There is no law sating you must have these products, unless you are employing direct labour, in which case you need employers’ liability, which is included in our site insurance products.
+There is no law sating you must have these products, unless you are employing direct labour.
+In this case you will need employers’ liability, which is included in our site insurance products.
 That said, your lender will normally insist on them for the simple reason that if you have a major accident on site it can be a huge financial burden, which without insurance may be difficult to recover from.

 Why should I choose Protek over another provider?